The Physiotherapy Clinics

 • We will discuss what you want to achieve, setting goals and expectations and ensure treatment is specific to your problem

-• Wear whatever you want, there’s no need for special clothing and it makes no difference which part of your menstrual cycle the appointment happens in
+• Wear whatever you want, there’s no need for special clothing and it makes no difference at which stage of your menstrual cycle you are in.

 • A vaginal examination is usually offered as part of the assessment.
 You do not have to have this examination on the first appointment or at any point.
 We can assess with your underwear or clothing on.
 You will never be asked to do anything during your assessment which makes you feel uncomfortable.

-• You will be given the choice of being left alone or assisted to get undressed and onto the plinth, which is height adjustable.
+• You can get changed behind a screen or be assisted to undress and get onto the plinth.
 The plinth has absorbent pads, pillows and blankets on the plinth which are changed after every appointment.

 • The appointment will end with a plan, some homework and an agreed follow-up time.
 You will be given some information in leaflet or digital form which might be about your diagnosis, along with a bladder or bowel diary and links to useful resources or items which might be helpful.